goodvibes2/IngAusOfxFixWin/README.md

      The directory you store your downloaded OFX data files for this bank account.
 This can either be typed in or selected using the **Browse** button.
+  6. **Split Memo**.
+     Split Memo fields into Name and Memo if they contain " - " (space-dash-space).
+Default is `true` (ticked).

+     In OFX files as exported from ING Australia, each transaction contains only a `<MEMO>` field but no `<NAME>` field.
+If GnuCash imports such a transaction, it loads the MEMO data into both transaction Description, and Memo for the the bank account split.
+     If this checkbox is ticked, and there is no `<NAME>` field in the transaction, and `<MEMO>` contains at least 1 " - ", IngAusOfxFix will output text before the first " - " into `<NAME>` and text after the first " - " into `<MEMO>`.
+GnuCash will then load `<NAME>` into transaction Description and `<MEMO>` into Memo for the bank account split.
+As well as making the display of transaction registers clearer and removing duplicated text, using this option should help bayesian matching find the correct matching account.

+     For example:

+     Input
+     ```
+     <MEMO>ABC CO - EFTPOS Purchase - Receipt 83109 - Cash amount $20.00
+     ```
+     Output
+     ```
+     <NAME>ABC CO
+     <MEMO>EFTPOS Purchase - Receipt 83109 - Cash amount $20.00
+     ```

-  After valid entry of account name, account id, account no, account type and OFX directory, the **Save Settings** button will be enabled, which when clicked, will save these entries, and the name of the default bank account, for all bank accounts, in file
+  After valid entry of account name, account id, account no, account type and OFX directory, the **Save Settings** button will be enabled, which when clicked, will save these entries, the name of the default bank account and the value of Split Memo, for all bank accounts, in file
   ```
     GNU/Linux: /home/[USER_NAME]/.IngAusOfxFix/defaultProperties
     Windows: C:\Users\USER_NAME]\.IngAusOfxFix/defaultProperties